jckantor/ND-Pyomo-Cookbook/CRC.md

 ### Install Pyomo on CRC Cluster

 Per CRC policies, standalone Python packages such as Pyomo are not centrally installed or maintained.
 Instead, users must [install their own private (i.e., local) copy](https://wiki.crc.nd.edu/w/index.php/Python#Installing_Python_Packages_Locally) on the CRC cluster.
-This can be easily done on a few steps:
+This can be easily done in a few steps:

 First, `ssh` into a CRC interative node.
 For example,